philsf-biostat/SAR-2023-010-TK/Portfolio.md

   - efficacy
 ---

-To evaluate the efficacy of using pre-hydrated collagenated xenogenic bone mix in periodontal intrabony defects.
+To evaluate the non-inferiority of using pre-hydrated collagenated xenogenic bone mix in periodontal intrabony defects.

 Statistical Analysis for Tom Kobe (Slovenia, 2023)
 <!-- Technical Report for Tom Kobe (Slovenia, 2023) -->